 - Being listed as one of the Greater Philadelphia Region’s Ten Leaders in Divorce Law, Age 45 & Under, by the Ten Leaders Cooperative.
 Members of the Ten Leaders are selected after a lengthy research of the marketplace – leading professionals referring other leading professionals, with input from peers inside and outside of a geographical coverage area as well as inside and outside a specialty; and

-Michael is immediate past-Chair of the Family Law Section of the Pennsylvania Bar Association, a member of its Executive Committee and Council (the governing bodies of the Section), and is a former chair and member of its Procedural Rules Committee, Legislative Committee, and Program Committee.
+Michael is a former Chair of the Family Law Section of the Pennsylvania Bar Association, and a former chair and member of its Procedural Rules Committee, Legislative Committee, and Program Committee.
 Michael is a former Chair of the Family Law Section of the Philadelphia Bar Association and the current co-chair of its Custody Committee.
-He is a former member of the Board of Managers (the governing body) of the Pennsylvania Chapter of the AAML.
+Michael holds the officer position of Secretary of the Pennsylvania Chapter of the American Academy of Matrimonial Lawyers (AAML) where he is also a member of its Board of Managers (the governing body).
 Michael also serves as chair of Obermayer’s Pro Bono Committee.

 In civic life, Michael is a member of the Advisory Board for the Volunteers for the Indigent Program.
 He also coaches his son’s travel soccer team.